qualcomm/aimet/Docs/install/index.rst

                                        use_cuda)
     print(out)

-The quantized-dequantized output should be something similar to the one shown below.
+The quantized-dequantized output should be similar to the one shown below.

 .. rst-class:: script-output